phalcon-orphanage/docs/en/reference/routing.rst

         )
     );

-You can access their values ​​in the same way as before:
+You can access their values in the same way as before:

 .. code-block:: php